gwu-montreal/legacy-zine-site/content/articles/03-owners-workers.md

+---
-## Versus Mode: Owners vs. Workers
+title: "Versus Mode: Owners vs. Workers"
+---
 The recent round of layoffs at Activision-Blizzard and elsewhere have made it all too clear that **game industry bosses are prioritizing short-term profit over the health and livelihoods of workers**.
 CEOs like Bobby Kotick are